Jordan Kasper | @jakerella

 Careful, NEW files will not be removed!

-~/repo$ echo "foobar" >> README.md ~/repo$ git add README.md~/repo$ git status On branch new-feature Changes to be committed: (use "git restore --staged <file>..." to unstage) modified: README.md
+~/repo$ echo "testing" >> README.md ~/repo$ git add README.md~/repo$ git status On branch new-feature Changes to be committed: (use "git restore --staged <file>..." to unstage) modified: README.md~/repo$ git restore --staged README.md ~/repo$ git status On branch new-feature Changes not staged for commit: modified: README.md

 ~/repo$ git log